Skip to content

 History of Guru Purnima

-Guru Purnima: Relation with Lord Shiva as Adi Yogi
+Guru Purnima Relation with Lord Shiva as Adi Yogi

 According to Yogic Philosophy, Lord Shiva is considered a Guru – a teacher who reminds us that human life is not fixed.
 He showed the way through simple practices how humans can elevate their body’s mechanisms.